 This initiative addresses the environmental implications of energy policies in China and the challenges posed by energy initiatives for environmental policy.
-Together with scholars from Tsinghua University and practitioners from China’s Ministry of Science and Technology, the National Development and Reform Commission, and the Development Research Center of the State Council, this initiative explores how China can manage these issues.
+Together with scholars from Tsinghua University and practitioners from China's Ministry of Science and Technology, the National Development and Reform Commission, and the Development Research Center of the State Council, this initiative explores how China can manage these issues.
 China‘s economic growth has relied on a resource intensive strategy.
 It is now the largest consumer of energy and largest emitter of greenhouse gases.
-China’s cities suffer from severe air pollution and water resources are rapidly depleting.
+China's cities suffer from severe air pollution and water resources are rapidly depleting.
 China has ambitious programs to improve energy productivity, increase the use of renewables, and revisit its use of market incentives to reduce water use and greenhouse gas emissions.
-China is actively exploring the feasibility of electrifying its transportation and commercial sectors in key population centers.
-Research focuses on promoting policies that contribute to the thoughtful use of China’s natural resources and the adoption of cleaner and less carbon intensive industrial and energy technologies.
+Our research focuses on promoting policies that contribute to the thoughtful use of China's natural resources and the adoption of cleaner and less carbon intensive industrial and energy technologies.

 The sustainable development problem